manolaz/amalgambio-encode-chain-fusion-2024/README.md

 Amalgam is a decentralized application designed to streamline the management of Electronic Medical Records (EMRs) using blockchain technology.
 This DApp allows patients to purchase insurance, enables doctors to create EMR NFTs, and facilitates payments from insurance companies to hospitals for treatment events and drug plans.
 The architecture includes multiple smart contracts to manage interactions between patients, doctors, insurance companies, hospitals, and pharmaceutical companies.

+## Use Cases

+- **Healthcare Providers**: Securely share patient records with specialists while maintaining patient confidentiality.
+- **Patients**: Control access to their medical records and grant permissions to healthcare providers as needed.

 ## Features

 - **Secure Data Sharing**: Utilizes advanced encryption techniques and proxy re-encryption to ensure that EMR data remains confidential during sharing between authorized users.